 ISAAA Holds Asian Virtual Roadshow on Impact of GM Crops

 ISAAA, in partnership with CropLife Asia and Biotech Information Centers (BICs) in selected Asian countries, conducts a series of webinars on the global impact of genetically modified (GM) crops.
-The webinars, which serves as a virtual information roadshow, feature the latest report of PG Economics titled GM Crops: Global Socio-economic and Environmental Impacts 1996-2018 authored by Graham Brookes and Peter Barfoot.
+The webinars, which served as a virtual information roadshow, feature the latest report of PG Economics titled GM Crops: Global Socio-economic and Environmental Impacts 1996-2018 authored by Graham Brookes and Peter Barfoot.

 Attendance to the webinars is free of charge.

 China Biotechnology Information Center co-organized the first webinar which was broadcasted through Zoom, Vhall (a Chinese broadcasting platform), Youtube, and Facebook.

 Brookes reported that the Chinese economy has been impacted by insect resistant cotton since it was adopted in 1997.
 In 2016, 95% of the cotton production in the country was GM.

 Mr. Maotang Zu, President of the Farmer Technology Association from the Gaobeidian City of Hebei Province, shared how Bt cotton improved farmers' lives by gaining an average of 10-fold increase in their produce.